 *100% of patients in the every-5-days and twice-weekly dosing arms remained on the same dosing regimen for the duration of the main study.1

-†n=40/47 patients in the every-5-days and twice-weekly dosing arms for whom prior prophylaxis dosing records were available.9
+n=40/47 patients in the every-5-days and twice-weekly dosing arms for whom prior prophylaxis dosing records were available.18

-Jivi antihemophilic factor (recombinant), PEGylated-aucl, is a recombinant DNA-derived, Factor VIII concentrate indicated for use in previously treated adults and adolescents (12 years of age and older) with hemophilia A (congenital Factor VIII deficiency) for:
+JIVI® is a recombinant DNA-derived, Factor VIII concentrate indicated for use in previously treated adults and pediatric patients 7 years of age and older with hemophilia A (congenital Factor VIII deficiency) for:

 IMPORTANT SAFETY INFORMATION